 The Outstanding Institutional Representative Award was established in 2016; it recognizes and honors the IR or co-IRs for developing, encouraging, advancing, linking, and supporting women on their campus.
-Recipients are recognized during the annual conference in June.
+In 2019, the award was renamed to honor Chiara Hensley, retired assistant vice president for student affairs for Eastern Michigan University.

 Co-IRs from Lansing Community College: